abhshkdz/abhshkdz.github.io/_pages/about.md

 and natural language processing.

-I am currently being advised by [Professor Dhruv Batra][2] & [Professor Devi Parikh][3] as a visiting student at the [Machine Learning & Perception Lab][1], Virginia Tech, where I'm working on modeling attentional mechanisms for visual question answering.
+I am currently being advised by [Professor Dhruv Batra][2] as a visiting student at the [Machine Learning & Perception Lab][1], Virginia Tech.

 Prior to joining Virginia Tech, I had the privilege of collaborating with [Professor Geoffrey Goodhill][4] and [Lilach Avitan][5] (postdoctoral